webgptorg/promptbook/samples/pipelines/errors/parse/template-content-double-1.ptbk.md

 # 🔴 Sample

-Sample of wrong promptbookthat has multiple blocks.
+Sample of wrong pipeline that has multiple content in template

 -   MODEL VARIANT Chat
 -   MODEL NAME `gpt-3.5-turbo`